Learn about the product life cycle, key tools and successful management solutions.

 Stay up-to-date on new developments in product lifecycle management, including tools, software, and strategy.
 Adapt your implementation as your product evolve or the market changes.

-In the Xbox Product Manager Professional certificate, you'll build in-demand product management skills and learn the foundational concepts, principles, and methodologies needed to oversee product development from initial idea to release.
+Build your skills in product management with the Xbox Product Manager Professional certificate.
+You'll build in-demand product management skills and learn the foundational concepts, principles, and methodologies needed to oversee product development from initial idea to release.

 Editorial Team